The Shape of Progress: Innovations in Sheet Metal Bending

 Digital Bending Simulation

-Tools like AutoForm and Pam-Stamp use complex algorithms to simulate metal deformation during bending.
-By inputting material properties, desired bend angles, and forces, these simulations provide accurate predictions of how a metal sheet will behave, significantly reducing setup time and scrap.
+Tools like AutoForm and Pam-Stamp use complex algorithms to imitate metal deformation during bending.
+By inputting material properties, desired bend angles, and forces, these simulations provide accurate predictions of how a metal sheet will behave, greatly reducing setup time and scrap.
 Fabricators can iterate on the design in the virtual space, continually refining their approach until they achieve the desired outcome.
 This saves time and money and pushes the boundaries of what is possible by experimenting with more intricate and challenging designs.

 Robotics and Automation